 Seven Sacred Teachings

-The seven Grandfathers were great spirits that were sent to guide our people through life.
+The seven Grandfathers were great spirits that were sent to guide people through life.
 When the seven Grandfathers sent a messenger to learn how the people were living, the messenger came back to share that the people were not living in harmony with each other or nature.

 In a vision quest, the messenger found a child worthy of the teachings of the seven Grandfathers.
 The Grandfathers tutored the child in each teaching to live life in a good way with each other and nature.
-Each teaching is also represented by an animal that carries the traits of each gift connecting all beings together To live your life with these Seven Sacred Teachings, it is said you will live a good and harmonious life.
+Each teaching is also represented by an animal that carries the traits of each gift connecting all beings together.
+To live your life with these Seven Sacred Teachings, it is said you will live a good and harmonious life.

 The powerful emotion felt for another person or being that shows itself with deep affection or devotion.